dwyl/hits/README.md

-which allows us to put all layout related code in a single file and then each subsequent page of content does not have to worry about static (CSS/JS) assets.
+which allows us to put all layout related code in a single file and then each subsequent page of content does not have to worry about static (CSS/JS) assets and metadata.
 Open the file
 `/lib/hits_web/templates/layout/app.html.eex`
 in your text editor.
 It should look like this: